tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

     mm->SetRoomNumberX (1);
     mm->SetRoomNumberY (1);

-   This informs node's mobility model the fact that the node is inside the building at the second floor in the corner room of the 3 x 2 grid.
+   This informs the node's mobility model that the node is located inside the building on the second floor in the corner room of the 3 x 2 grid.
-   It has to be noted that the simulator does not check the consistence between the node's position and the building site, which is user's responsibility.
+   It has to be noted that the simulator does not check the consistence between the node's position (x,y,z coordinates) and the building position and size.
+The responsibility of this consistency is completely left to the user.